 Certain newer areas of Peterborough contain large open spaces of short grass and minimal structure planting.
 These areas are ideal for enhancement.
-Research within The Woodland Trusts "Trees or Turf" report aims to demonstrate that management of woodlands could be markedly cheaper than maintaining some types of grassland.
-By creating small woodlands on such amenity grassland opportunities for wildlife can be promoted in addition to landscape enhancement.
+Research within The Woodland Trusts "Trees or Turf" report aims to demonstrate that management of woodland could be markedly cheaper than maintaining some types of grassland.
+By creating small woods on such amenity grassland so too can opportunities for wildlife be promoted, at the same time as landscape enhancement.